|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 PLASMA SPHEROMAK LIFETIME:

 When a plasma spheromak is formed via ionization of a gas by an electric field the free electrons and ions initially have similar but opposite linear momenta.
-These electrons and ions move in opposite directions along the same closed path.
+These electrons and ions move in opposite directions along almost the same closed path.
 However, the electrons have much more kinetic energy than the ions.
-A plasma spheromak relies on free electron and ion linear momentum balance to form a plasma sheet with the radial electric field that provides spheromak stability.
+A plasma spheromak relies on free electron and ion linear momentum balance to form the spheromak wall with the radial electric field that provides spheromak stability.

-Over time interactions between the participating charged particles and non-participating neutral particles cause particle energy, not linear momenta, to be become equally distributed amongst the particles.
-Hence presence of neutral particles in the same space as the plasma spheromak eventually leads to a spheromak plasma becoming a random plasma.
+Over time collisions between the circulating charged particles and neutral particles cause particle energy, not linear momenta, to be become more equally distributed among the particles.
+Hence presence of neutral particles in the same space as the plasma spheromak eventually causes a plasma spheromak to become a random plasma.
 Thus a plasma spheromak is only semi-stable.
-Plasma spheromak lifetime, which is typically of the order of 100 to 500 microseconds, can be enhanced by minimizing the neutral particle concentration in the vacuum chamber, especially neutral particle species that have a high electron impact ionization cross sections.
+The plasma spheromak lifetime, which is typically of the order of 100 to 500 microseconds, can be enhanced by minimizing the neutral particle concentration in the space, especially neutral particle species that have high electron impact ionization cross sections.

 Understanding atomic particle spheromaks is key to understanding the existence and properties of stable charged particles such as electrons and protons.
-Understanding spheromaks also enhances understanding of quantum mechanics.
+Understanding spheromaks also enhances understanding of quantum mechanics and chemical bonding.

-A plasma spheromak stores concentrated electric and magnetic field energy, which is required for initiation of some nuclear fusion processes.
-The first step in realizing controlled deuterium-tritium nuclear fusion is often formation of high energy deuterium plasma spheromaks.
+A plasma spheromak stores electric and magnetic field energy, which energy may be used for initiation of some nuclear fusion processes.
+The first step in realizing controlled deuterium-tritium nuclear fusion may be formation of high energy deuterium plasma spheromaks.

 MATHEMATICAL MODEL OF A SPHEROMAK:

-The focus of the spheromak mathematical model developed on this web site is on practical engineering issues such as relationships between spheromak linear size, spheromak shape, spheromak net charge, spheromak magnetic field strength, spheromak electric field strength, spheromak total field energy, plasma spheromak free electron kinetic energy, the number of free electrons in a plasma spheromak, the plasma spheromak enclosure size and plasma spheromak lifetime.
-The result is a practical mathematical model that gives closed form solutions to problems that would otherwise likely require extensive computing power.
+The focus of the spheromak mathematical model developed on this web site is on practical engineering issues such as relationships between spheromak linear size, spheromak shape, spheromak net charge, frequency, spheromak poloidal and toroidal magnetic field strengths, spheromak electric field strength, spheromak total field energy, plasma spheromak circulating electron kinetic energy, the number of free electrons in a plasma spheromak, the plasma spheromak enclosure size and plasma spheromak lifetime.
+The result is a practical mathematical model that gives relatively simple closed form solutions to problems that would otherwise likely require extensive computing power.

-The utility of this mathematical model is demonstrated by comparison of predictions from the spheromak mathematical model to experimental data.
+The utility of the speromak mathematical model is demonstrated by comparison of predictions from the spheromak mathematical model to experimental data.
 Spheromaks account for most experimentally observed quantum mechanical phenomena.

 THIS WEB SITE:

-On this web site spheromak energy density functions are developed in terms of spheromak geometrical size, winding, charge and current parameters.
-The spheromak energy density functions are shown to yield toroidal spheromaks with known electric and magnetic field energy content.
-Hence the total spheromak electric and magnetic field energy is expressed in terms of measureable parameters.
-It is shown that quantum mechanical properties, such as the Planck constant, arise from the spheromak structure.
+On this web site spheromak energy density functions are developed in terms of spheromak geometrical size, poloidal and toroidal turns, charge and current parameters.
+The spheromak energy density functions are shown to yield spheromaks with known static electric and magnetic field energy content.
+Hence the total spheromak static electric and magnetic field energy is expressed in terms of measureable parameters.
+It is shown that quantum mechanical properties, such as the Planck constant and Fine Structure constant, arise from these parameters.